 J-POWER's key strength in thermal power generation is our focus on coal-fired power generation, which has strong cost competitiveness and fulfills base demand for electricity with a high load factor.
-We have long maintained the number one share in coal-fired power generation capacity since becoming the first company in Japan to use overseas coal in a thermal power plant (Matsushima Thermal Power Plant, Nagasaki Prefecture; Maximum capacity: 500 MW x 2).
+We have long maintained the number one share in coal-fired power generation capacity since becoming the first company in Japan to use overseas coal in a thermal power plant

+J-POWER 21%

+(Matsushima Thermal Power Plant, Nagasaki Prefecture; Maximum capacity: 500 MW x2).
 We have also enjoyed substantial economies of scale by pioneering the building of large-scale coal-fired power plants.
 Coal is a natural resource found in abundance throughout the world and is arguably the most economically stable fossil fuel available.
-This has become even more noticeable in light of the recent spate of spiraling oil price increases.
+This has become even more noticeable in light of the significant volatility in oil prices in recent times.
 These strengths contribute to the formation of attractive rates, and our long-term contracts with EPCOs, generate synergetic effects for forming a stable earnings foundation.

-As of March 31, 2008, we operate seven coal-fired power plants with a total capacity of 7,812 MW, representing 21% of the coal-fired power generation facilities in Japan.
+As of March 31, 2009, we operate seven coal-fired power plants with a total capacity of 7,812 MW, representing 21% of the coal-fired power generation facilities in Japan.
 For fuel, we procure coal from several countries, mainly from Australia, based on long-term or yearly contracts.